-- These 12 refugees are left from the original group of 40 refugees that arrived in Fiji in 2006.
+- These 12 are left from the original group of 40 that arrived in Fiji in 2006.

-- Fijian refugees come from various countries, including Pakistan and Congo.
+- People seeking refuge come to Fiji from various countries, including Pakistan and Congo.

-- Fijian refugees are guaranteed confirmation thanks to something called “a claim for asylum,” which is filed when an individual indicates the want to be acknowledged as a refugee in Fiji.
+- Fijian refugees are guaranteed confirmation thanks to something called “a claim for asylum,” which is filed when an individual indicates the want to be acknowledged by the country as a refugee.

-- A lot of Fijian refugees are “climate refugees,” meaning that they are experiencing a sudden change in environment and climate in their country of origin and come to Fiji for refuge.
+- A lot of people seeking refuge in Fiji are “climate refugees,” meaning that they are experiencing a sudden change in environment and climate in their country of origin and flee to Fiji for refuge.

 - Fiji has offered to give refuge to its neighboring citizens of Kiribati and Tuvalu in the event of a disaster.